Best Free CRM Tools for Small Business 2026: 8 Top Picks Compared

 - Staying small → Capsule or Agile CRM

-- Budget will be tight long-term → Zoho or Freshsales (most affordable paid plans)
+- Budget will stay tight → Zoho or Freshsales (most affordable paid plans)

 Bottom Line: Top Picks for Every Type of Small Business